mciwing/mciwing.github.io/docs/statistics/probability/General.md

 # Probability

 In this section we trasit from the exploration of descriptive statistics to the domain of inferential statistics.
 Inferential statistics plays an important role in interpreting data, making predictions, and drawing conclusions about broader populations based on sample data.
-At the heart of inferential statistics lies the concept of probability—an essential tool for calculating, interpreting, and applying likelihoods to real-world situations.
+At the heart of inferential statistics lies the concept of probability - an essential tool for calculating, interpreting, and applying likelihoods to real-world situations.
 This section delves into the fundamental principles of probability, providing a foundation for understanding the processes behind statistical inference and its practical applications.

 ## What is Probability?